 SCORESHEET FANTASY BASEBALL: CONTINUING LEAGUE RULES

-These rules apply to all continuing leagues formed and for which team owners are found by Scoresheet.
+These rules apply to all standard continuing leagues including all public keeper leagues (public meaning that the leagues was formed and for which team owners are found by Scoresheet).
 If you are in a private league (one that finds its own owners), you may modify these rules as you see fit.
 However, following the Scoresheet standard rules in private leagues can help settle any rules questions that may arise.

-- New continuing leagues in both the AL and NL will be 10-team leagues.
+- Beginning in 2013 new continuing leagues in both the AL and NL will be 10-team leagues.

 - Each year, teams will keep 13 players.
 The